2011 Copley Township shooting

-On August 7, 2011, a mass shooting occurred in Copley Township, Summit County, Ohio, by 51-year-old Michael E. Hance.
+On August 7, 2011, a mass shooting occurred in Copley Township, Ohio, committed by 51-year-old Michael E. Hance.
 Seven people were shot dead before the gunman was shot and killed by Copley police officer Ben Campbell.
+Hance had previously displayed erratic and bizarre behavior, and was considered by those who knew him to be delusional.
+Campbell later received the Law Enforcement Congressional Badge of Bravery for taking down Hance.